skytap-proserv/node-skytap/README.md

 Please add proper unit test coverage in accordance with existing test patterns (API methods do not yet have test coverage or parameter validation).

 ### Change Log
+####0.4.0
+* Added support for list/get of users
+* Added support for retrieving all accessible environments and templates

 ####0.3.0
 * Added support for V2 API calls